streamlit/docs/content/develop/tutorials/elements/dataframes/row_selections.md

    For consistency, reuse the existing column configuration.

-1. (Optional) Save your file and test it out.
+1. Optional: Save your file and test it out.
 Try selecting some rows in your app, and then return to your code.

 ### Combine activity data for the selected rows